inutogen/whitebird/README.md

-# whitebird 1.0.0R
+# whitebird 1.1.0R
-## A lightweight virtual machine designed for ComputerCraft:Tweaked with modern features.
+## A virtual machine designed for ComputerCraft:Tweaked with modern features.

 Registered under GPLv3